Health Lifestyle

 • Liquid paraffin

-As an industry-standard, there’s a lot of information out there touting the safety of petroleum by-products, so you might be wondering why you should avoid it.
+There’s a lot of information out there touting the safety of petroleum by-products, so you might be wondering why you should avoid it.
 It’s because it contains 1,4-Dioxane, which has been listed by the World Health Organization and the Environmental Protection Agency as a probable carcinogen.
 Cancer from your moisturizer?
-No thank you.
+No, thank you!

 8. Methylisothiazolinone

 Just the name alone is intimidating.
-Thankfully known as MIT for short, methylisothiazolinone is an increasingly common antibacterial preservative in everything from baby shampoo to moisturizer.
+Methylisothiazolinone (thankfully known as MIT for short) is an increasingly common antibacterial preservative in everything from baby shampoo to moisturizer.
 Unfortunately, studies have shown that it contains neurotoxic properties that should be of great concern to all consumers.

-In studies with rats, a mere 10 minutes of exposure to MIT was enough to cause brain cell damage.
+In studies with rats, a mere 10 minutes of exposure to MIT was enough to damage brain cells.
 Further studies concluded that low concentrations of MIT during neural development increased the risk of seizures and visual abnormalities.
 Furthermore, the Environmental Working Group has classified it as a skin sensitizer and irritant.

-The argument often made by skin care companies is that MIT is used in very small concentrations, usually in products that are meant to be rinsed off, thus reducing your exposure to the chemical.
-Considering the seriousness of its side effects, it’s probably best that you limit your exposure to it completely, wouldn’t you agree?
+Skin care companies often argue that MIT is used in very small concentrations, usually in products meant to be rinsed off, thus reducing exposure to the chemical.
+But considering the seriousness of its side effects, it’s probably best to limit your exposure to it completely, wouldn’t you agree?

 9. Oxybenzone

-Oxybenzone is an active ingredient in quite a few of the sunscreen products on the shelves of your favorite store.
-Unfortunately, this chemical has been linked to skin irritation and allergies, hormone disruption and low birth weights in baby girls.
+Oxybenzone is an active ingredient in quite a few sunscreen products, including many popular and well-known brands.
+However, chemical sunscreens like oxybenzone accumulate in fatty tissues and can cause cellular damage.
+Unfortunately, this chemical has also been linked to skin irritation and allergies, hormone disruption, and low birth weights in baby girls.

 10. Artificial Dyes and Synthetic Colors

-Whether you’re donning a shocking hot pink lipstick, a classic rouge to make those cheekbones pop, or rebellious black nail polish, if your favorite cosmetics are conventional, chances are they are just as dangerous as they are fabulous.
+Whether you don an impactful red lipstick, a classic pink rouge, or a rebellious nail polish color, if your favorite cosmetics are conventional, chances are they are just as dangerous as they are fabulous.

-Annmarie Skin Care is offering Food Revolution Network members a Clean Beauty Trial Kit with their best-selling Aloe Herb Cleanser, Anti-Aging Serum, and a free bonus Anti-Aging Facial Oil sample for only $19.99 (with free US shipping, too!).
-These products contain plant-sourced ingredients you’ll recognize that combine to cleanse your skin and give it the nourishment it needs.
+Editor’s Note: Annmarie Skin Care is passionate about helping people feel and look great.
+They’ve developed a line of organic, wildcrafted, and cruelty-free skin and beauty products to help you look your best — the healthy way.For a limited time, Annmarie Skin Care is offering Food Revolution Network members a Serum Trio Trial Kit with their best-selling Anti-Aging Serum, Citrus Stem Cell Serum, and Probiotic Serum for only $19.99 — with free shipping in the US and Canada!
+These products contain plant-sourced ingredients you’ll recognize that combine to strengthen your skin barrier and give it the nourishment it needs.
 Click here to find out more.
+If you make a purchase using that link, Annmarie Skin Care will make a contribution in support of FRN’s work.
+(Thank you!)

 Tell us in the comments: